Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 Let us complete the study of the above singular points (at finite distance).
-At the first one, $(X,Y) =(0,0)$, the completed local ring can be expressed as series in $Y$ and $p^{1/(p+1)}$, and the same computation as in the proof of Theorem~\ref{thNS} above shows that blowing up makes a $\PPP^1_{\overline{\F}_p}$ with multiplicity $1$ pop up.
+At the first one, $(X,Y) =(0,0)$, the completed local ring can be expressed as series in $Y$ and $p^{1/(p+1)}$, and the same computation as in the proof of Theorem~\ref{thNS} above (see (\ref{laclassiquederegularisation}) and what follows) shows that blowing up makes a $\PPP^1_{\overline{\F}_p}$ with multiplicity $1$ pop up.
 That is enough to regularize the situation there.

 On the set of $(p+1)/2$ points of shape $(X,Y)=((\frac{p+1}{2})^{\mathrm{nd}} {\mathrm{\ roots\ of\ }} - (\frac{aN}{2})^2 ,0)$, Galois acts transitively.
 Set $\pi_1 :=p^{1/(p+1)}$, and descend the model~(\ref{DrinfeldNS+1}) to $\Z [\pi_1 ]$.
 Then the quotient Galois group $\F_{p^2}^* /(\F_{p^2}^* )^{p+1} \simeq \mu_{p+1} (\F_{p^2})$, which acts generically freely on the Drinfeld component, acts with inertia its order $2$ subgroup at each such point $((\frac{p+1}{2})^{\mathrm{nd}} {\mathrm{\ roots\ of\ }} -(\frac{aN}{2})^2 ,0)$.
 If $\varepsilon$ is a generator of that order $2$ subgroup and $x$ is a good lift of parameter of the ring mod $\pi_1$ (in the sense of Lemma~2.3.4 of~\cite{CEdSt03}, cf.~(\ref{laclassiquederegularisation}) above), one has